-You can integrate Optimizely with a variety of commonly used analytics platforms.
-After you set up an integration and implement it correctly, you can expect to see similar counts of unique users in Optimizely and your chosen analytics platform.
+You can integrate Optimizely Web Experimentation and Optimizely Feature Experimentation with a variety of commonly used analytics platforms.
+After you set up an integration and implement it correctly, you can expect to see similar counts of unique users in Optimizely Web Experimentation and Optimizely Feature Experimentation and your chosen analytics platform.

 When working with integrations, you may notice issues or discrepancies, such as:

-The data you see in Optimizely doesn’t match the data you see in your analytics platform
+The data you see in Optimizely Web Experimentation and Optimizely Feature Experimentation doesn’t match the data you see in your analytics platform

-You don’t see data from Optimizely being passed into your analytics platform
+You do not see data from Optimizely Web Experimentation and Optimizely Feature Experimentation being passed into your analytics platform

 Small variations in unique user counts are normal, even if your integration is set up properly.
 This is because different platforms often define “unique visitors” differently.

 However, larger discrepancies are usually due to an implementation issue or a data Issue. either the implementation is not set up correctly, or you are comparing disparate sets of data.